mayankgrd/website/content/pages/projects.md

 **Know more: ** <a href="{filename}pulseCam.md"><mark>Project webpage</mark> </a>

-**Paper:** <mark> <a href="http://ieeexplore.ieee.org/document/7591581/" target="_blank"> Link </a></mark> &nbsp;&nbsp; |  <mark> <a href="pdfs/PulseCam.pdf"> PDF </a></mark>
+**Paper:** <mark> <a href="https://rdcu.be/b3xep" target="_blank"> Link </a></mark> &nbsp;&nbsp; |  <mark> <a href="pdfs/pulseCam_journal.pdf"> PDF </a></mark>

 <hr size="20">

-### CameraVitals ###
+### <a href="{filename}distancePPG.md" > CameraVitals </a> ###
 **Robust non-contact vital signs monitoring using a camera**

 <div class="container">
 	<div class="row clearfix">
 		<div class="col-md-8 column">
-		<p class="text-justify"><b>DistancePPG</b> is a camera-based photoplethysmogram (PPG) estimation algorithm.
+		<p class="text-justify"><b>CameraVitals</b> is a camera-based photoplethysmogram (PPG) estimation algorithm.
 DistancePPG address two major challenges in camera-based vital sign monitoring: (i) extremely low signal strength of PPG signal, particularly for people with darker skin tones, and/or under low lighting conditions, (ii) motion artifacts due to movement of a person in front of a camera.
 DistancePPG proposes a new method of combining skin-color change signals from different regions of the face using a weighted average, where the weights depend on the blood perfusion and incident light intensity in the region, to improve the signal-to-noise ratio (SNR) of camera-based PPG estimate.
 The gains in SNR of camera-based PPG estimated using distancePPG translate into reduction of the error in vital sign estimation, and thus expand the scope of camera-based vital sign monitoring to potentially new scenarios. </p>
 		</div>
 		<div class="col-md-4 column">
 			<div class="embed-responsive embed-responsive-4by3">